-File Source the then prompted for (NOT Type in "DSK1.filename/C" Name. the program you typed in and saved. compiler's output filename). the but Name", T Output File For an know this "DSK1.filename/0" to let me ENTER for hit is object code.
-Then each of the next two assembler prompts ("List File Name" and "Options").
-The start right up and should assembler process. with finish the embly You again.
-NOW, catalog your disk file added should third "filename/O".
-This time, it is not D/VOØ, but D/FOØ... sembly language produced an You have OBJECT code.
-How do you assembly language program. run this 'do nothing' program you have written? to the main E/A Go back Choose Option 3 from the menu. menu.
-When asked for "File type in Name". enter. hit "DSK1.filename/0".
-Then "File again You get the same prompt time, type "DSK1.CSUP".
+File the \Source for then prompted Type in "DSK1.filename/C" (NOT Name". the program you typed in and saved. compiler's output filename). but the Name", T ..... \Output File For an to let me know. this "DSK1.filename/0" ENTER for hit is object code.
+Then each of the next two assembler prompts The ("List File Name" and "Options"). should start right up and ausembler process. the embly finish with your You disk again.
+Now, catalog addad .... third file should "filename/O".
+This time. it is not D/V8Ø, but D/F8Ø... assembly language produced an You have OBJECT code. assembly language program.
+How do you program you have run this 'do nothing' written?
+Go back to the main E/A Choose Option 3 from the menu. menu.
+When asked for "File Name". tyne in enter. hit "DSK1.filename/0".
+Then "File prompt again You get the same time, type "DSK1.CSUP".
 Name".
-This This c99 support file MUST be loaded Hit load ANY c99 program. after VOU prompt for enter.
-When you get the hit enter third filename.
-Just the for the asked time.
+This This c99 support file MUST þe loaded Hit load ANY C99 program. after VBU. prompt for the enter.
+When you get hit enter third filename.
+Just the the asked for time.
 When this "Program Name", type in "START".
-A11 c99 programs run with the program name Your do nothing, super- duper START. now assembly language program should Υоц then immediately get the RIDLED R continue" and "Hit enter to message you have finished.
+A11 c99 programs run with the program name Your do nothing, super- duper START. now assembly language program should "run".
+You then immediately get the and continue" message "Hit enter to you have finished.

-it feel to have Well, how does assembly language program nated. an the "big boys"?
-Next time. like lust little we will do something wi11 create more substance.
-6 wi11 demonstrate simple menu, which "printf", input and the keyboard "puts" and "getchar" functions.
-But. just wanted to go through I for now. c 99 mechanics running the of get evetom.
-Till the next tutori manual that COMPS C book, read the send for the newest c99 itself, with of the compiler (DAY version [3.0] Clint) and we'll progress further next time.
+i t feel to have Well, how does an assembly language program generated the "big boys"?
+Next time, like iust little something will do . will create More substance. ue demonstrate wi11 simple menu, which "printf", and the keyboard input "puts" and "getchar" functions.
+But.
+I just wanted to go through now. for running c 99 mechanics of the get system.
+Till the next tutorial, manual that COMPE C book, read the send for the newest with c99 itself, compiler (Day version [3.0] the of Clint) and we'll progress further next time.